opensourcefeed/opensourcefeed.github.io/distribution-endeavour.md

 home_page: "https://endeavouros.com"
 desktops: [xfce,mate,cinnamon,gnome,budgie,plasma,lxqt,lxde,i3,bspwm,sway,openbox]
 base : [arch]
-tagline: Arch Linux made accessible and flexible
+tagline: A Simple Way to Use Arch Linux

 description : "EndeavourOS is an Arch-based Linux distribution by former Antergos community members.
 It offers a simple installer, multiple desktop environments, and the flexibility of Arch Linux for both new and experienced users."